U.S. Senate committees urge new security steps after Capitol riot | Politics

 U.S. Senate committees urge new security steps after Capitol riot

-Two Senate committees assessing security at the U.S. Capitol in light of January's deadly attack recommended on Tuesday giving the Capitol Police chief greater authority and developing plans for rapid response by the Pentagon.
+Two Senate committees assessing security at the U.S. Capitol in light of January's deadly attack recommended giving the Capitol Police chief greater authority on Tuesday and developing plans for rapid response by the Pentagon.
+In a statement, U.S. Capitol Police (USCP) welcomed the report and said it had already changed its operations planning to focus on national security, but continued to point to U.S. intelligence failures to warn of the attack.

 A Senate aide said the committees found no evidence of foot-dragging at the White House that delayed the National Guard response.
 The 95-page document noted that Trump encouraged his supporters to go to the Capitol.
 A copy of his speech was appended to the report, but it did not discuss his role.